NishantGits/fluid-ai/README.md

 ### 2. Install Dependencies

-Open a terminal in the root directory of the Fluid AI folder and run:
+Open a terminal in the root directory of the Fluid AI instance and run:

 ```bash
 npm install